PremiumChampion/ElectronJS-Custom-Boilerplate/readme.md

 ![Registering an Application in Azure](img/readme/TenantInformation.png)

-9\.
+### B\.
+Apply generated information to your project

 In order to interact with the MicrosoftGraph during developement properly, create a file [.env](/.env).
 Add the following code and fill out the placeholders with the Information above:

 ```bash
 REDIRECT_URL=<Your redirecht url of the client>